bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 *NOTE:* [Table 1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8351082#Tab1) in [[Rajan-Babu 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8351082/)] provides additional comparisons of many of these tools.

-The largest truthsets in this table are generated using diploid assemblies - as described in the Straglr paper - but the accuracy of these assemblies for STRs remains questionable.
+The largest truth sets in this table are generated using diploid assemblies - as described in the Straglr paper - but the accuracy of these assemblies for STRs remains questionable.

 Can we improve on this?

 ----
-**CHM1_CHM13_2 Synthetic Diploid Benchmark as an STR Truthset**
+**Extra section 3:** Synthetic Diploid Benchmark Overview

-[[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] produced a high-qaulity truthset based on [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/) haploid assemblies of two individuals - CHM1 and CHM13.
+[[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] produced a high-qaulity truth set based on [Huddleston 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5411763/) haploid assemblies of two individuals - CHM1 and CHM13.

 To create the Synthetic Diploid Benchmark, [[Li 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6341484/)] generated variant calls by: